Sarokar/final-project-degens-ewong078-sguth004-sshre010/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include
  > * Why is it important or interesting to you?
+ > We think this is important to us because we all share the same passion of playing video games.
+We see video games as an escape to reality as it immerses us into a whole new universe, so we would like to replicate that feeling in our project.
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * [toolname](link) - Short description
+ >   C++ is a coding language that we've learned at UCR.
+CMake will be used to create executables.
+Valgrind.
+Unity is a game engine that we may possibly use in our project.
+TBD (?)
  > * What will be the input/output of your project?
+User input to the terminal, or a mouse/controller to control the characters in which the user's inputs would reflect on the screen.
  > * What are the two design patterns you will be using?
 For each design pattern you must explain in 4-5 sentences:
  >   * Why you picked this pattern and what feature you will implement with it
+ >   UML diagram will offer us a way to visualize how each character will interact with each other.
+RPG will be the base class where there will be textures, assets, sounds, and video effects.
+Each character will have their own individual skills which will be their composite classes.
+Each character will have their own gear and weapons as well which will be associated with them.
+Characters can also interact with each other in certain points of interest where events can occur.
+ > OMT diagram will offer us a way to present information in a simpler way.
+It will present the characters' travel through areas in the story.
+With the dynamic model, we could incorporate interaction and travel between areas in the game.
+Object design will allow us to classify characters in their specific roles/classes as each character can be a different class such as a knight or assassin.

  >   * What problem you anticipate encountering when implementing your project that you will solve using the design pattern
+ >   UML: Some problems that we anticipate are we are inexperienced with design patterns so mistakes are bound to happen.
+We may not have the most efficient approach when we design our diagram.
+Another problem is that as the size increases, the runtime and complexity gets bigger.
+ >   OMT: One problem is that OMT diagrams are pretty outdated nowadays.
+It was superceded by UML, so it is rarely used in the industry today.
+Another problem is we may have trouble displaying enough information to our players because the OMT diagram simply doesn't allow us to show more information due to its simple complexity.

  >   * Why the chosen design pattern will lead to a good solution to that problem
+    UML: If we implement the UML diagram, it will lead to a more organized code, and it is easier to follow visually.
+We only need to know a fraction of the language to implement it.
+    OMT: It will lead to a good solution because it is easy to draw and use as it's used in many real world problems.
+It also reduces the complexity of software, and it makes communication easier with the players.
  > * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.

  > ## Phase II